brycdm/NVIDIA-Stock-Price-Prediction/README.md

 NVIDIA_Stock_Price_Prediction_Analysis.pdf: A comprehensive project summary document covering project goals, methods, and KPIs.

-nvidia_stock_data.csv: Contains the raw stock data downloaded from Yahoo Finance, used for model training and analysis.
+nvidia_stock_data_with_indicators.csv: Contains the raw stock data downloaded from Yahoo Finance, used for model training and analysis.

 ## How to Use This Project